girish1511/Optimization-based-Inverse-Rendering/README.md

 ### Overview of files in this repository
 * There are three implementations of the optimization algorithm.
 * `Optimization based Inverse Rendering-PyTorch.ipynb/.py` - Pytorch implementation.
-The rasterization process alone uses numpy as the pytorch version of it slow.
+The rasterization process alone uses numpy as the pytorch version of it is slow.
+Since torch tensor is converted to numpy, it gets detached from the graph and therefore torch.backward() cannot be used for calculating gradients and jacobain.
+To use the pytorch implementation convert all the numpy parts to torch tensor.
 * `Optimization based Inverse Rendering-Numpy.ipynb/.py` - Numpy Implementation.
 Although the rendering and rasterization process is fast the autograd part of the code used to calculate the jacobian for Gauss-Newton method is extremely slow!
 This is because numpy runs on CPU.
 * `Optimization based Inverse Rendering-MXNet.ipynb/.py` - MXNet Implementation.
 To overcome the hurdle in the numpy implementation, MXNet provides GPU accelerated numpy but doesn't have a jacobian function as in numpy.
 The code is not complete since the jacobian computation proves to be tricky.